-The Temporary/American Place.
+The Temporary / American Place.
 In February 2023, we opened The Temporary by American Place, a temporary facility in Waukegan, Illinois, that we will operate while we design and construct the larger, permanent American Place facility.
-When all amenities are open later this year, The Temporary will include approximately 1,000 slot machines, 50 table games, a fine-dining restaurant, two additional restaurants, a sportsbook and a center bar.
+The Temporary currently includes approximately 940 slot machines, 48 table games, two restaurants, and a center bar.
+We expect to open a fine-dining restaurant and a sportsbook later this year.
 The permanent American Place facility is expected to include a world-class casino with a state-of-the-art sportsbook; a premium boutique hotel comprised of 20 luxurious villas; a 1,500-seat live entertainment venue; and various food and beverage outlets.
-To accommodate operations for The Temporary, as well as construction of the permanent American Place facility, we entered into a 99-year ground lease with the City of Waukegan.
+To accommodate operations for The Temporary, as well as construction of the permanent American Place facility, we entered into a 99-year ground lease and purchase option with the City of Waukegan.
 For more information, see Note 3.